two students walking outside a building on campus

 SW 353Macro Social Work Practice3

-Field Practicum marks the start of a student’s professional social work career in the community.
+Field Education marks the start of a student’s professional social work career in the community.
 Students complete the intake process for Field Education following their formal admission to the BSW Program.
-Two consecutive semesters (Fall and Spring) of field experience in the same practicum placement are required.
-A practicum seminar class must be taken concurrently both semesters.
-A student must pass both practicum and seminar the first semester to proceed to the second semester.
+Two consecutive semesters (Fall and Spring) Seminar and Field Education in the same practicum placement are required.
+The seminar and field education courses must be taken concurrently both semesters.
+A student must pass both field education and seminar the first semester to proceed to the second semester.

-Practicum begins during the first week of each semester, although some placements have an orientation before the start of Fall semester.
-Time in placement averages approximately 16 hours per week.
-The following is required: 240 hours per semester and 480 hours overall.
-Hours cannot be carried over into the next semester, nor can a student complete the practicum early.
+Field education begins during the first week of each semester, although some placements have an orientation before the start of Fall semester.
+Time in placement averages approximately 13 hours per week.
+The following is required: 200 hours per semester and 400 hours overall.
+Students cannot complete their field education early.

 BSW Degree Requirements